ldutoit/QC_Zoo_Workshop/QualityControlforGenomicData.md

 NeSI comes with a whole suite of pre-installed softwares, and [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is one of them.
 All those softwares are stored away in boxes called *modules* that you can access whenever you need to.

-Loading this software is case-sensitive, therefore we need to find the exact name under which the module is stored inside the system.
+Loading software on the server is a case-sensitive process.
+We need to find the exact name under which the module is stored inside the system.

 To find a module including the word *fastqc* in its name or description: